Moodle-teamCSUSM/project-documentation/README.md

 ### Slack Info

 Note for Slack - You do not need to use your real name!
 We can make it fun and just use an alias!
-Your github will tell all (Just be consistent with your branch name and slack name!
+Your GitHub will tell all (Just be consistent with your branch name and slack name!
 This will make it easy for the PM :) ) Click [here](https://sideproject-teamcsusm.slack.com/shared_invite/MTIxMjY0OTEyMDA1LTE0ODI4NjgxMjMtMzI1ZjhlYTk4OA) for the slack team invite.
 Only accept if you are interested!